SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Inspector/Inspector.md

 ## Customizing your Inspector

-status: should do a pass
+status: should do another pass
 status: spellchecked